Growing up is hard when your mentor is just a phantom . . .

 When not writing, I travel a lot with my work and relish exploring cultures and languages.
 I also drink a lot of coffee.

-I gave up my apartment and all my possessions in Canada - I was seeing them infrequently anyway - so for some years, it was just me, my suitcase, and the wide world!
-With COVID, I returned to Canada, so now I explore in my new city, Montréal.
+A while ago, I gave up my apartment and all my possessions in Canada—I was seeing them infrequently anyway—so for some years, it was just me, my suitcase, and the wide world!
+With COVID-19, I returned to Canada.
+Now I explore in my new city, Montréal.

-I've been privileged to work in the humanitarian sector all around the globe with amazing people who constantly inspire me.
+I've been privileged to work in the humanitarian sector all around the globe with amazing people from whom I've learned so much.

-I'm mom of one wholly incredible daughter who's an outdoor adventure guide and is probably right now guiding people somewhere through the Canadian wilderness.
+I'm mom of one wholly incredible daughter who's an outdoor adventure guide and is probably right now guiding people somewhere through the wilderness.